dtraskas/CarND-Deep-Learning/README.md

 ![Udacity][image5]

-To begin with, I created my own batch generator that I was populating with images and steering angles every time the training algorithm was requesting for training data.
-However I wanted to augment the provided data so in the end I utilised the Keras ImageDataGenerator which proved to be really useful.
-First step of the pipeline is to resize the images and then for the training data I shift the images horizontally and vertically by a small amount.
-I filter out extreme angles or angles that are very close to zero in order to avoid having a model that is heavily biased to examples with zero angles.
-Looking at the previous histograms this is a really crucial step in the modelling.
+To process the image datasets I created my own batch generator to begin with.
+The generator using the yield command was returning a batch of images and angle tuples of size batch_size every time the training algorithm was requesting for training data.
+After a few experiments I realised that I needed to further augment the provided data so in the end I utilised the Keras ImageDataGenerator which proved to be really useful and a lot more flexible since it has built-in image processing routines.

+First step of the new pipeline is to resize the images and then for the training data images are shifted horizontally and vertically by a small amount.
+Extreme angles or angles that are very close to zero are filtered out in order to avoid having a model that is heavily biased to examples with zero angles.
+Looking at the previous histograms this is a really crucial step in the preprocessing stage.

 ###System Limitations
 ---